rosshpayne/ODTM/README.md

 * a single code repository for your database packages.

-Each SP package is initially saved to the DOM repository.
-At runtime DOM will copy the package to each remote database instance involved in the operation.
+All your pacakges are installed or upgraded on the DOM repository only.
+At runtime DOM will remotely copy the relevant package to each database instance involved in the operation.
 Note: the repository holds only the package code not any of its dependent objects.

 * central runtime logging of your operation down to the SQL level